Poppin' Smoke

 When planning a climb up Mount Fuji, you must first decide if you will climb during the day or at night.

-Many climbers choose to start hiking in the afternoon and spend the night on or near the summit so they can watch the sunrise from the top of Mount Fuji.
+Many climbers choose to start hiking in the afternoon and spend the night in one of the mountain huts at or near the summit so they can watch the sunrise from the top of Mount Fuji.
 Some people argue that seeing the sunrise is the whole point of the experience.

-However, staying overnight on the mountain introduces a whole new set of logistical issues and additional clothing and gear requirements.
-It can be extremely cold due to the wind, and weather at the top of the mountain is hit or miss.
+However, an overnight stay on the mountain introduces a whole new set of logistical issues, plus additional clothing and gear requirements.
+It can be extremely cold due to the strong winds, and the weather conditions at the top of the mountain are hit or miss.

 Weather